lucasmarchd01/Genre_Recognition_Album_Cover/README.md

 The trained model is saved in the results directory along with evaluation metrics such as the confusion matrix and classification report.
 - best_model.keras
 - confusion_matrix.png
-- results.txt, which contains
+- results.txt, which contains:
-    - test loss, test accuracy, classification report(precision, recall, f1 score for each class) and confusion matrix
+    - test loss, test accuracy, classification report (precision, recall, f1 score for each class) and confusion matrix
 - training and validation accuracy over each epoch of training
 - training and validation loss over each epoch of training

 ## Credits

-This project utilizes data from the (Cover Art Archive)[https://coverartarchive.org/] and the (MusicBrainz[https://musicbrainz.org/]) database.
+This project utilizes data from the [Cover Art Archive](https://coverartarchive.org/) and the [MusicBrainz](https://musicbrainz.org/) database.

 ```
 Bogdanov, D., Porter A., Schreiber H., Urbano J., & Oramas S. (2019).